-CIRWORLD uses double blind peer review system to ensure originality, timeliness, relevance, and readability.
+CIRWORLD uses blind peer review system to ensure originality, timeliness, relevance, and readability.
 Because of its mentoring nature CIRWORLD peer review process also helps author(s) to remove any errors or gaps in manuscript mistakenly overlooked and assist in making the research more applicable in real time.

 All manuscripts will be peer reviewed prior to publication.
 Authors may suggest the names of expert reviewers in the same field, otherwise referees will be chosen from referee board according to their expertise; the selection remains a prerogative of the Editor.
 The whole review process depends on receiving referees comments and revising the manuscripts according to them.
 CIRWORLD will try to make the time between submission and final decision as short as possible.
 On receipt of the revised article from the author, and after final approval by referees and associated editor, the letter of acceptance is issued to the author.